Tnnobby/Tnnobby/README.md

 I am a new web developer looking to learn and improve.
 I started learning web development in elementary school when my dad gave me a page on our home server and had me build a website.
 Ever since I have never stopped learning new programming skills.

+Always looking for new projects, reach out if you have something I can help with!

 I tried college for a few years and it wasn't for me, I felt I was learning more and faster on my own and as a result I am largely self taught.
 Very fast learner and always eager to improve my skills where I can.

 - 📨Reach me at tnnobby@gmail.com or at @tnnobby on any social media, I rarely post but I will respond to DM's there</br>